atselvan/atselvan.github.io/docs/tools/jenkins/analytics.md

-# Jenkins Analytics
+# Cloudbees Jenkins Analytics (CJA)

-CloudBees Jenkins Analytics provide metrics on the usage of agents and masters in a CJOC- managed Jenkins cluster.
+CloudBees Jenkins Analytics (CJA) provides metrics on the usage of agents and masters in a CJOC- managed Jenkins cluster.

 Analytics are presented in 2 pre-built-views:

-* Build Analytics: reported from client masters.
+* `Build Analytics:` reported from client masters.
 Provides data on how many jobs builds/masters, success/fail rates, and which jobs are running on which agents.
-* Performance Analytics: reported from client masters.
+* `Performance Analytics:` reported from client masters.
 Provides data on how long jobs sit in the queue, how many executors are available/in-use, how big the JVM is, and how much garbage collection is occuring.

-                            WHAT IS CLOUDBEES JENKINS ANALYTICS?
-The pre-built reports also include related reports in the left-hand screen:
-CJA supports creating custom views.

 ## Benefits

 CloudBees Jenkins Analytics provides answers to questions about performance problems, how masters/agents are being used, and job failure rates.
 CJA can quantify whether your installation has sufficient build resources, memory, and is performing proper garbage collection.
-Dashboards can be saved and exported so that non-Jenkins users can review them.
+Dashboards can be saved and exported for analysis.

 ## Get started